 Seek out new experiences

-After all, your comfort zone is a familiar space, a state of mind where you exist on autopilot, complete with predictable thoughts and emotions.
-This limits your perspective to just part of who you are, rather than you as a whole person.
+After all, your comfort zone is a tight space, a state of mind where you exist on autopilot, complete with predictable thoughts and emotions.
+This limits your perspective to just part of who you are rather than you as a whole person.

 Fortunately, a new experience doesn’t need to be complex or expensive.
 It can be as simple as trying a new hobby, chatting with new people, or exploring a neighboring town.
 Maybe you’ve always wanted to try a new restaurant or go out with a new friend but always found an excuse not to.
 Whatever you choose to do, these experiences will help you gain a different perspective.

 Meditation is exploring.
 It’s not a fixed destination.
 Your head doesn’t become vacuumed free of thought, utterly undistracted.
 Instead, it’s a special place where each moment is meaningful.
-When we meditate we venture into the workings of our minds and expand the role of the watcher: our senses, our emotions, and our wandering thoughts.
+When we meditate, we venture into the workings of our minds and expand the role of the watcher: our senses, emotions, and wandering thoughts.

 The watcher in mindfulness meditation is not judgmental.
-On the contrary, it unleashes our natural curiosity about the workings of the mind, approaching our experience with compassion to ourselves and others.
+On the contrary, it unleashes our natural curiosity about the workings of the mind, approaching our experience with compassion for ourselves and others.

 Mindfulness is available to us in every moment, whether through meditation and body scans or mindful moment practices like pausing and breathing before we launch an email or answer the phone.